aelfstructure/Robotifest-NAO/README.md

 # Robotifest-NAO
-This is the English notes, Spanish notese will be down below
+This is the English notes, Spanish notes will be down below

 NOTE: check for you Language version, i will upload it Spanish (Original) and English This was the code winner of a Robotifest NAO Python challenge in 2022